 This is why it is so important to get legal representation immediately after you have sustained a spinal cord injury, so we can begin building a substantial case against all negligent parties involved in the accident.
 With an attorney, victims are more likely to be compensated for costly rehabilitative therapies and assistive devices to afford the care they need.

 Spinal cord injuries are unique among other personal injury cases.
-This is because victims are permitted to pursue compensation for losses beyond typical medical expenses.
+This is because victims can pursue compensation for losses beyond typical medical expenses.
 The severity of the injury makes it possible to seek compensation for the trauma of the incident or pain and suffering and substantial settlement options for the long-term care and treatment required.

 As a spinal cord injury victim, you shouldn’t have to pay for the assistive devices, medical treatments, and personal care that may make your life more manageable.
 In addition to medical care and rehabilitation, your spouse could also receive compensation for the loss of intimacy, joint business endeavors, and the costs of household treatments.